Blog/Understanding Taxes Associated with Real Estate Inheritance

 Obtain a fair market appraisal of the property's value for probate purposes.
 This information is crucial for future decisions regarding the property.

-2: Pay Capital Gains Tax If the Inherited Asset Is a Secondary Property
+2: Capital Gains Tax Applies If the Inherited Asset Is a Secondary Property

 3: Pay Capital Gains Tax If You Sell the Property

-If you sell, you are responsible for paying 50% of the capital gains tax as part of your income tax.
+If you sell, 50% of the capital gain is included in your income and taxed at your marginal rate.
+It is 50% of the gain that becomes taxable, not 50% of the tax bill.
 However, if the property was a primary residence and you decide to keep it, the final tax return of the deceased covers any owed tax.

 4: Plan For Your Estate’s Future